 - Torso Rotation Machine – Adjust the pad and weight accordingly before rotating your knees from side to side.

-- Abs Crunch Machine – Sit down with your feet underneath the pads, and grab the handles, so your arms form a 90-degree angle.
-Crunch down slowly and continue breathing properly.
+- Crunch Machine – Sit down with your feet underneath the pads, and grab the handles, so your arms form a 90-degree angle.
+Crunch down slowly and continue breathing correctly.

-- While kneeling, grab the barbell with your hands about shoulder-width apart.
+- While kneeling, grab with your hands about shoulder-width apart.

 - Keep your arms straight, inhale and roll the bar forward as far as you can.